Tax Services

 Volunteer as a Tax Preparer

 Our no-cost tax services are provided by IRS-certified volunteer tax preparers, including current and retired County employees, as well as members of the community.
 Volunteering with our tax program is an opportunity to build your skills, meet new people, and make a positive difference.
 You don’t need prior tax experience – our training sessions will provide you the knowledge that you’ll need!
-Sign up for training-classes fill up fast!

 The Social Services Agency (SSA) participates in Earn It!
 Keep It!
 Save It!
 (EKS), a coalition of Bay Area organizations that provide free tax preparation to households earning less than $56,000 a year.